Aster amellus L.

 Bloom Time: July through October

-Aster amellus a perennial herbaceous plant up to 20 inches (50 cm) tall.
-The stem is erect and branched, the leaves are dark green.
-The basal leaves are obovate and petiolated, the cauline ones are alternate and sessile, increasingly narrower and lanceolate.
-The flowers are lilac.
-The flowering period extends from July through October.
-The seeds are an achene that ripens in October.
+Aster amellus is a perennial herbaceous plant that grows up to 20 inches (50 cm) tall.
+The stem is erect and branched, and the leaves are dark green.
+Basal leaves are obovate and petiolated.
+The cauline ones are alternate and sessile, increasingly narrower, and lanceolate.
+Flowers are lilac and appear from July through October.
+Seeds are an achene that ripens in October.

 How to Grow and Care

 Divide mature plants in spring, just as the new shoots begin to grow.
 This should be done every few years to avoid crowding of plants.